David Dreier: After Congress

 On February 29, 2012, Dreier announced that upon completion of his term he would not seek re-election.
-Upon leaving Congress, Dreier, in an unprecedented move, joined the Obama Administration from 2013 to 2015, serving as a member of the Foreign Affairs Policy Board.
+Upon leaving Congress, Dreier joined the Obama Administration from 2013 to 2015, serving as a member of the Foreign Affairs Policy Board.
 He also served on the board of the Pacific Council on International Policy.
 Currently, he serves as a trustee of the Library of Congress' Congressional Office for International Leadership.

 Dreier is founder of the Dreier Roundtable at Claremont McKenna College (his alma mater), where he serves as a trustee.
 In 2013, Dreier was elected to the board of trustees of Caltech.
 He serves on the Space Innovation Council at the Jet Propulsion Laboratory (JPL) and is a member of the Thirty Meter Telescope (TMT) working group.

 Dreier also became chairman of the Annenberg-Dreier Commission at Sunnylands, which aims to promote the free flow of goods, services, capital, information, ideas, and people throughout the greater Pacific.
 He is also on the advisory board of the USC Annenberg School Center on Communication Leadership and Policy.
 Dreier is a distinguished fellow at the Brookings Institution, a member of the Council on Foreign Relations, and a leading member of the board of directors of the International Republican Institute.
 He also serves on the boards of the Los Angeles Mission Foundation and James Madison's Montpelier.
 Dreier was an executive producer of the 2020 documentary Ending Disease.
 He was also the co-executive producer of the 2018 U.S.-China relations documentary Better Angels.